salve-org/collegamento/docs/source/classes.rst

 By default ``Collegamento`` assumes you only want the newest request but chooses to still give the option to make multiple requests.
 For ``.get_response()`` the output changes based on how this was specified by giving ``None`` if there was no response, ``Response`` if the command only allows the newest request, and ``list[Response]`` if it allows multiple regardless of how many times you made a request for it.

 Note that because of the way that the commands are handed to the ``Server`` and run, they can actually modify its attributes and theoretically even the functions the ``Server`` runs.
 This high flexibility also requires the user to ensure that they properly manage any attributes they mess with.

+When it comes to requesting the server to run a command, you give the command as the first argument and all subsequent args for the function the ``Server`` calls are given as kwargs that are passed on.

 .. _Server Overview: